arj03/ssb-browser-core/README.md

 ssb-db.
 Overall there are two major parts: [`db`](#db) and [`net`](#net).

+If you use ssb-browser-core in an app where the user can open multiple tabs, it is *highly* recommended to use the ssb-singleton as you otherwise will corrupt your database.

 I highly recommend looking at [ssb-browser-demo] for an example of how this library can be used to build applications.